neonov1y/speaker_diarization/README.md

 ## Python version

 It was developed and tested with Python versions 3.10.6 and 3.12.3, but generally requires Python version 3.10 or higher.
-Also, required to install python libraries listed in requirement.txt file.
+Additionally, it is necessary to install the Python libraries listed in the requirements.txt file.

 ## ffmpeg tool

-Required to install the ffmpge tool.
-The ffmpeg tool used for conversion of input (mp4 or wav) file into wav audio file with mono mode and sampling frequency of 16000Hz.
-These parameters of audio file required for pyaanote.audio library.
-Also, ffmpeg used for criation of final audio cuts.
+You are also required to install the ffmpeg tool.
+The ffmpeg tool is used for converting the input mp4 or wav files into a wav audio file with mono mode and a sampling frequency of 16,000 Hz.
+These audio file parameters are required by the pyannote.audio library.
+Furthermore, ffmpeg is used for creating the final audio cuts.

 # Docker

-I prepared Dockerfile for criation of Docker image with catisfied requirements.
-In Linux environment next command can be used for creation of the docker image:
+I prepared a Dockerfile for the creation of a Docker image with the required dependencies.
+In a Linux environment, the following commands can be used to create the Docker image:
 ```console
 cd <application_directory>
 sudo docker build --network=host -t <image_name> .